 If you require hospitalization, Medica will refer you to one of its hospital providers.
 Call Customer Service at the number on the back of your Medica ID card.
-Emergency mental health services are covered at the Tier 1 - Preferred benefit level.
+Emergency mental health services are covered benefits.
 After receiving emergency mental health inpatient services please notify Customer Service at the number on the back of your Medica ID card as soon as reasonably possible.
 Outpatient mental health services include: